infinitymdm/.dev/content/blog/papers/charlib/background.md

 If you've ever looked into how a computer works, you know that a processor runs at a certain clock speed.
 Each time the clock ticks, the processor executes one instruction; that is, it completes one small task, such as adding two numbers or storing something for later use.
-The speed of a processor is limited by the amount of time it takes to complete one instruction; if the clock ticks before execution is done, data can be lost.
+The speed of a processor (or any logic design) is limited by the amount of time it takes to complete one instruction; if the clock ticks before execution is done, data can be lost.
 This limiting factor is usually the slowest physical path through the processor's execution unit, and is called the **critical path**.

 > This is a HUGE oversimplification of how a processor works.
-If you're interested in learing more, I recommend David Harris and Sarah Harris's textbook [Digital Design and Computer Architecture](TODO).
+If you're interested in learing more, I recommend David Harris and Sarah Harris's textbook [Digital Design and Computer Architecture](https://shop.elsevier.com/books/digital-design-and-computer-architecture-risc-v-edition/harris/978-0-12-820064-3).
 I've linked the RISC-V Edition, but there are other editions out there for other architectures like ARM and MIPS.